 10. Material Possessions

 Yet, along with having material possessions comes bills.
-The thing is, it is alright.
+The thing is, that is alright.
 You pay your bills and on time.
 You pay loans, fines, mortgages, daycare, and so on.
-You’re a responsible, productive member of society.
-I hate that damn saying but, it is so true.
-Don’t you forget it?
-Never forget what you are capable of?
-Be proud of all that you have and that you actually own.